Judith Reisman: Erototoxins

-Reisman postulated a physical mechanism to account for the dangers she ascribed to pornography: when viewed, an addictive mixture of chemicals (such as glucose sic) which she dubbed "erototoxins", floods the brain, causing harmful influences to it.
+Reisman postulated a physical mechanism to account for the dangers she ascribed to pornography: when viewed, an addictive mixture of chemicals (such as glucose) which she dubbed "erototoxins", floods the brain, causing harmful influences to it.
 Reisman hoped that MRI studies would prove porn-induced physical brain damage and predicted lawsuits against publishers and distributors of pornography similar to those against Big Tobacco, which resulted in the Tobacco Master Settlement Agreement.
 Further, if pornography can "subvert cognition", then "these toxic media should be legally outlawed, as is all other toxic waste, and eliminated from our societal structure."
 Finally, individuals who have suffered brain damage from "pornography are no longer expressing 'free speech' and, for their own good, shouldn't be protected under the First Amendment."

 Endorphins are substances produced by the brain as a result of various things including sexual arousal, physical exercise, strong pain, laughter, etc. They cause pleasurable sensations and are somewhat addictive; drugs like morphine attach to the same receptors as endorphins.
 However, endorphins do not fit Reisman's definition of erototoxins, as many things cause them to be released, not only pornography.

-The 2002-2011 Proceedings of the American Academy of Forensic Sciences state about her public statements about erototoxins: "facts stood in the way of her opinion and testimony."
+The 2002–2011 Proceedings of the American Academy of Forensic Sciences state about her public statements about erototoxins: "facts stood in the way of her opinion and testimony."

+Even at the testimonies before the US Congress in 2004, it was apparent that the opinions about erototoxins were divided, critics citing lack of evidence for the existence of eroto-toxins.

 Homosexuals and Nazism

 Reisman said that she believed that a homosexual movement in Germany gave rise to the Nazi Party and the Holocaust.
-She endorsed The Pink Swastika, which elaborates on this view and has compared modern youth groups for homosexuals to the Hitler Youth.
+She endorsed The Pink Swastika, a 1995 pseudohistorical book which expressed this view, and compared modern youth groups for homosexuals to the Hitler Youth.
+She equated Kinsey's participation in the Boy Scouts with participation in the Hitler Youth.